Brazosport High School

 Brazosport High School is a public high school located at the intersection of Brazosport Boulevard and West 2nd Street in Freeport, Texas, United States.
 It handles grades nine through twelve and is part of the Brazosport Independent School District.

-The high school serves the following: Freeport, as well as surrounding Jones Creek, Oyster Creek, Quintana, and Surfside Beach.
+The high school serves Freeport, as well as surrounding Jones Creek, Oyster Creek, Quintana, and Surfside Beach.
 The campus recently received major renovations, removing the majority of the original campus.

 Athletics

 Brazosport High School is often nicknamed "B-Port" by its students.
 Athletic teams are known as the "Exporters" and sport the colors red, white and blue.
 The Exporters have earned two high school baseball state 4A championships (1964 and 1966).
 The Exporter football team plays their home games at Hopper Field located on-campus.

 Brazosport High School is most known for their winter extracurricular activities, and offers Colorguard, Winterguard, The Shipmates Drill Team, Exporter Band, Orchestra, Sports, Academic Team, NHS, Student Council, Anime Club, FFA, and Debate Club.